xsub/accepted/INSTALL.md

 ### Installation notes
 - Use `./configure --prefix=$TARGET_DIR` to specify your own install dir.
-- use 'sudo' if configured with no prefix, this is allowing install to '/bin'.
+- use `sudo` if configured with no prefix, this is allowing install to `/bin`.